annotation/text-fabric/docs/Api/Uruk.md

         This should be the name
         of your current notebook (without the `.ipynb` extension).
-        The Cunei API will use this to generate a link to your notebook on GitHub and NBViewer.
+        The Uruk API will use this to generate a link to your notebook on GitHub and NBViewer.

     ??? info "silent"